East Hartford man, 50, sexually assaulted and impregnated, girl, 15, police say - NewsBreak

 Related

-MERIDEN, Conn.
-(WTNH) — A man is set to spend six years in prison after being convicted of a 2020 carjacking and a shooting in Meriden, according to an announcement Monday from the Connecticut Division of Criminal Justice.
-Josaun Munoz, 37, of Meriden, was sentenced for a carjacking and shooting on Oct.
-3, 2020.
-Authorities […]
+MERIDEN — A local man has been sentenced to a total of six years in prison followed by four years of probation for his role in a carjacking and shooting that occurred on the same day in 2020, according to the Connecticut Division of Criminal Justice.
+Josaun Munoz, 37,...

 Police: Guilford motorcyclist, 20, killed in New Haven crash